 Following his second year in Law School he began as a Summer Associate for Aaronson, Rappaport, Feinstein & Deutsch, LLP, in Manhattan, NY.
 At the end of that summer, Aaronson’s office offered Sean a full time position upon graduating Law School.
 He was the first Associate to ever be hired to the firm directly from Law School.
 As an Associate Attorney, he was involved in all aspects of medical malpractice defense litigation.
 He represented and defended physicians of various specialties, and medical institutions such as Brookdale Hospital, Brooklyn Hospital and Methodist Hospital.
 In addition to preparing high exposure cases for trial, he also sat on steering committees for the Phen-Fen and Breast Implant class actions, as well as co-wrote an article for The New York Law Journal on the Physician-Patient Privilege.

 After a couple of years defending doctors and hospitals, and witnessing first-hand the injustices suffered by the plaintiffs, Sean abruptly changed his career path.
 He knew his true calling was to fight for the victims of negligence, not defend the perpetrators.
-So, in February, 2001 he began working as an Associate Attorney for Geller & Siegel, LLP, a plaintiff’s personal injury and medical malpractice firm.
-By January, 2008, Sean became a partner, and the firm changed names to Geller, Siegel & Coonerty, LLP.
+So, in February, 2001 he began working as an Associate Attorney at Andrew Siegel’s top tier, plaintiff’s personal injury and medical malpractice firm.
+By January, 2008, Sean became Andy’s partner, and together they developed the firm of Siegel & Coonerty, LLP.

-Since 2011, the firm has been Siegel & Coonerty, LLP, where Sean continues to represent a broad range of plaintiff clients in personal injury, medical malpractice and wrongful death cases, including construction/workplace accidents, automobile accidents, slip/trip and fall accidents, as well as any other accidents caused by negligence.
+At Siegel & Coonerty, LLP, Sean represents a broad range of plaintiff clients in personal injury, medical malpractice and wrongful death cases, including construction/workplace accidents, automobile accidents, slip/trip and fall accidents, as well as any other accidents caused by negligence.
 He has controlled hundreds of cases on behalf of the injured from the initial interview through trial.
 As a Trial Attorney he has achieved verdicts in the five boroughs of New York City, as well as Nassau, Suffolk, Westchester and Dutchess Counties.
 Among his most notable trials was in Brooklyn where he represented a worker who fell 60 feet in an elevator shaft – 6 weeks into the trial it settled for $4.6 Million dollars.

 Sean is admitted to practice law in New York State, and the Federal Courts in the Eastern and Southern Districts.
 He has been honored as a Super Lawyer continuously since 2014.
 A Super Lawyer is the top 5% of lawyers in the specialty of personal injury and medical malpractice practicing in the State of New York, as selected by his peers.